Close-up of elegant marble columns with intricate details

-Dedicated Lawyers For New Jersey’s Auto And Car Accident Victims
+Dedicated Lawyers for Auto Accident Victims in Freehold, NJ

-At The Law Office of Mallon & Tranger, in Freehold, we are committed to maximizing the compensation that motor vehicle accident injury victims receive for their pain and suffering.
+At The Law Office of Mallon, Tranger & Budzek, in Freehold, we are committed to maximizing motor vehicle accident injury victims’ compensation for their pain and suffering.
 We recognize that pursuing an accident claim can be difficult and that the limits of most no-fault insurance policies do not meet the medical needs of many injury victims.
 We are committed to working with our clients and their doctors to ensure that they get compensated for any medical care appropriate for their injuries, regardless of potential policy limits.

-Why The Law Office of Mallon & Tranger – Experienced Help And A Board-Certified Attorney
+Why The Law Office of Mallon, Tranger & Budzek – Experienced Help And A Board-Certified Attorney

 Dealing With Insurance Companies After An Accident